jeremytammik/tbc/a/1798_da4r_curve_project.md

 Simple task, surprising workaround &ndash; that's Revit API at its best.

 **Response:** Definitely a thing to try out.
-I had some issues with preciosion and further Boolean operations with my projection algorithm, I am wondering if this is a more precise way to do so?
+I had some issues with precision and further Boolean operations with my projection algorithm, I am wondering if this is a more precise way to do so?

-I might stick to my implementation; at least there, I know were the inprecision is...
+I might stick to my implementation; at least there, I know were the imprecision is...

 **Answer:** As for precision, I think that there may be inaccuracies, due to the fact that we create elements (which react to other elements, views etc.).